Home

 NYPD veteran convicted of assaulting officer in Capitol riot

-WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Division veteran of assaulting an officer in the course of the U.S. Capitol riot, rejecting his claim that he was defending himself when he tackled the officer and grabbed his gas mask.
+WASHINGTON (AP) — A federal jury on Monday convicted a New York Police Department veteran of assaulting an officer through the U.S. Capitol riot, rejecting his claim that he was defending himself when he tackled the officer and grabbed his gas masks.

-Jurors deliberated for less than three hours earlier than they convicted Webster of all six counts in his indictment, including a charge that he assaulted Metropolitan Police Division officer Noah Rathbun with a harmful weapon, a metallic flagpole.
-The assault cost alone is punishable by up to 20 years in jail, although sentencing tips doubtless will advocate a significantly shorter prison time period.
+Jurors deliberated for lower than three hours earlier than they convicted Webster of all six counts in his indictment, together with a cost that he assaulted Metropolitan Police Department officer Noah Rathbun with a harmful weapon, a metal flagpole.
+The assault charge alone is punishable by as much as 20 years in prison, although sentencing pointers probably will advocate a significantly shorter prison term.

-Webster, 56, testified that he was making an attempt to protect himself from a “rogue cop” who punched him in the face.
-He additionally accused Rathbun of instigating the confrontation.
+Webster, 56, testified that he was making an attempt to guard himself from a “rogue cop” who punched him in the face.
+He also accused Rathbun of instigating the confrontation.

 Rathbun testified that he didn’t punch or decide a struggle with Webster as a violent mob attacked the Capitol on Jan.
 6, 2021, disrupting Congress from certifying Joe Biden’s 2020 presidential election victory over then-President Donald Trump.